Accelerate: Early College Pathway

 How much will it cost to finish my AA at FC?

 Through an agreement called the “pledge”, Fullerton College is now granting all PYLUSD students free tuition for TWO years after they graduate from high school.
-So, in addition to the courses you complete while enrolled at LEHS, you will get two more tuition-free years after you graduate!
+So, in addition to the courses you complete while enrolled at BVVA, you will get two more tuition-free years after you graduate!

 Do all colleges accept Fullerton College credits?

-If you decide not to get your AA from Fullerton College and would like to take the courses to another school after your LEHS graduation, you should focus on what Fullerton College calls “igetse” classes.
+If you decide not to get your AA from Fullerton College and would like to take the courses to another school after your BVVA graduation, you should focus on what Fullerton College calls “igetse” classes.
 These classes are fully transferable to Cal-State and University of California schools.
 Although private schools make their own rules about which courses they accept, most do accept community college credits.

 Is it difficult to get into the Fullerton College classes?